ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

    ![](run_success.png)

-   We will see a message ("inject.airware-in.success") appear onscreen, and then all three nodes should show an `aiware.success` message underneath.
+   You will see a message ("inject.airware-in.success") appear onscreen, and then all three nodes should show an `aiware.success` message underneath.

-3. We should get an e-mail at the email address associated with our Veritone account.
+3. You should get an e-mail at the email address associated with your Veritone account.

 > Any errors will be displayed in the Debug pane (on the right).